 Sunday, May 18, 2008

-Semi-Great Dads of the 1970s #2: Kris Kristofferson in "SEMI-TOUGH"
+Semi-Great Dads of the 1970s #2: Kris Kristofferson in SEMI-TOUGH (1977)

 So here's to Kristofferson, the mighty.
-Hell, he is such the man that he even manages to make his biker rapist character in BRING ME THE HEAD OF ALFREDO GARCIA sympathetic and cool.
+Hell, he is such the man that he even manages to make his biker rapist character in BRING ME THE HEAD OF ALFREDO GARCIA sympathetic.
 God DAMN.
 His is the mix of charisma and humility that tempers all judgment against him.
 Here's the kind of a man that you could get in a knockdown fight with but then you'd go get a beer together afterwards and know he was your friend for life.
-Kristofferson, in short, is the ideal 1970s older brother, which is why he's only a "Semi-Great" 70s dad, but still...by any stretch of the cinematic imagination... he's perfect.
+Kristofferson, in short, is the ideal 1970s older brother, which is why he's only a "Semi-Great" 70s dad, but still...by any stretch of the cinematic imagination... perfect.